 Two common reasons you feel you’re addicted to sugar and what you can do about it

-In my 15 years practising as a dietitian, one of the most common things I hear people say is; “I can’t stop at just one.”
+In my 18 years practising as a dietitian, one of the most common things I hear people say is “I can’t stop at just one.”
 While some people have a very complex relationship with certain food that goes beyond the scope of this piece, the majority of people I see discover they can stop at just one and that they are not addicted to sugar when they address the following issues.

 Issue 1.
 Being hungry and simply needing to eat.

 If you haven’t eaten enough at lunch or breakfast (or you skipped one of them), you’re going to need even more fuel (calories) by the afternoon.
 While some people will notice they are hungry, others won’t and I’ll talk about later.
 When it’s time for your afternoon break, if you plan on a sweet biscuit or two, but always find yourself eating much more, this is because your body actually needs more food energy than can be obtained from a couple of sweet biscuits.
-This real need for food energy (calories) drives you to eat much more of the food than you intended.
+This real need for food energy drives you to eat much more of the food than you intended.
 When this happens, you might mistakenly think it’s because sugar is somehow “addictive”, when in reality you just needed more to eat.

-In my clinic, one of the most common presentations I see is people not eating enough during the day, very often they are not even aware they are not eating enough.
+In my practice, one of the most common presentations I see is people not eating enough during the day, very often they are not even aware they are not eating enough.
 In most cases, once people start eating more, their sugar cravings reduce significantly or disappear completely.
-In time, these people are able to enjoy sweet foods in smaller amounts, a block of chocolate can last all week in the fridge and the unopened packet of Tim Tams doesn’t disappear within a day.
+In time, these people are able to enjoy sweet foods in smaller amounts, a block of chocolate can last all week in the fridge and the opened packet of Tim Tams doesn’t disappear within a day.

 A side note: Diet culture and the associated “wellness industry” drives sugar addiction and then sells us the “solution” in the form of various diets or “healthy lifestyle programs” that for many people only serve to compound the feeling of addiction… Such programs include “I quit sugar”, “keto”, “whole 30”, “Paleo” to name just a few.
 I want to be clear that I am not saying these patterns of eating are wrong for everybody, if you are someone, or know someone, who eats this way and has truly benefitted long-term, then I have no issue.
 What I take issue with is how these programs or patterns of eating target everybody and for many people they are not the solution and long-term these people find themselves feeling even more “addicted” to sugar or experiencing more intense bingeing behaviour and feelings of guilt and shame.